farlee2121/DevEssentialsBlog/_posts/2022-05-29-Union-based-Result.md

 The main issue here is pattern exhaustiveness (the `_` case).
 There is no way to limit the recognized derivatives to just Success and Error.
 Therefore we must always handle the open-ended case when pattern matching or surpress errors.
 This breaks my mental model of what I expect when matching on a result type.
 We can hide that detail by providing some `.Handle(onSuccess, onFailure)`, but then we loose the desired benefit of pattern matching over callbacks.

 Note that we can limit the actual possible derivatives.
 The `Result<TSuccess, TError>` constructor can be made `internal` to limit derivatives to the source assembly.
-We can even make the constructor to `private` and still derive nested types like Success and Error are nested above.
+We can even make the constructor to `private` and still derive nested types, like how Success and Error are nested above.

 It should be possible to improve the static analyzer to recognize limited derivatives based on constructor accessibility, but the current analyzer does not do so.